-Making sure they are inclusive for all ages and disabilities.
-Whether that be installing wheelchair friendly swings or other accessible features, everyone deserves the right to enjoy our parks however they wish.
+- Making sure they are inclusive for all ages and disabilities.
+Whether that be installing wheelchair friendly swings or other accessible features, everyone deserves the right to enjoy our parks however they wish. - Ensuring we're providing a clean, areen and safe environment for residents and visitors to enjoy.

-- Ensuring we're providing a clean, green and safe environment for residents and visitors to enjoy.
-These parks are the jewels in North East Lincolnshire's crown and to make sure this continues teams are committed to making them comfortable and welcoming areas for the public to spend time in and enjoy. - Creating an environment to encourage fitness health and wellbeing.
+These parks are the jewels in North East Lincolnshire's crown and to make sure this continues teams are committed to making them comfortable and welcoming areas for the public to spend time in and enjoy.

+Creating an environment to encourage fitness health and wellbeing.
 Health is important, no matter your age, gender or ability.
 With the right equipment and opportunities we can ensure all residents have the chance to improve their health whilst visiting our green spaces.

 - Connecting places and people.
 We want the parks to be used to regularly meet friends and participate in events at various locations.
-We want people in Immingham to visit Cleethorpes open spaces and vice versa to allow the whole borough to be appreciated by the residents. - Encouraging social Interaction is a key element of the council's plans going forward.
-With both the communal element of our parks and helping the local economy.
+We want people in Immingham to visit Cleethorpes open spaces and vice versa to allow the whole borough to be appreciated by the residents. - Encouraging social interaction is a key element of the council's plans going forward.
+With both the communal element of our parks and helping the local economy. - Valuing and maintaining green spaces to increase biodiversity across our borough.

-numerous cafes, there's no reason not to come and meet for some coffee and cake, improving
+numerous cafés, there's no reason not to come and meet for some coffee and cake, improving